mattconfusion/tankobon/README.md

 ```
 php path/to/tankobon/tankobon.php batch-process path/to/source/folders path/to/destination --config=path/to/config.json
 ```
-optional flags like **--sanitize** and **--rename** allow you to sanitize filenames or renaming them using a progressive number.
+optional flags like *--sanitize* and *--rename* allow you to sanitize filenames or renaming them using a progressive number.

 ## Credits

-this messy code was written by Matt Confusion.
+this messy code was written by Matteo Radice.

 ## TODO

 - test this on other OS;
 - improve Chapter grouping mode;
 - implement split pages command: split double pages by specifying ltr or rtl direction;
-- implement --cleanup option: removes all the uncompressed files (not the source);
 - logging: write the console output to a log file;
-- use prefix,suffix and extension as specified in config.json when creating archives;

 ## License